 During 2010, a donor established a trust with a local financial institution naming the Center as the lead beneficiary of a charitable lead annuity trust.
 Under the terms of the split-interest agreement, the Center is to receive \$30,000 annually for its unrestricted use for a period of ten years.
-The trust will terminate on February 22, 2020 and the final prorated distribution of \$4,274 will be made at that time.
+The trust terminated on February 22, 2020 and the final prorated distribution of \$4,274 was made at that time.
 When the trust terminates the remaining trust assets are to be distributed to others.
 Based on the use of a 2.97% discount rate, the present value of future benefits expected to be received by the Center was estimated to be \$257,117, which was reported in 2010 as a temporarily restricted contribution and a contribution receivable from charitable lead trust.
-The Center received \$30,000 from the trust during the year ended June 30, 2019, which was recorded as a reduction in the receivable and a corresponding reclassification from net assets with donor restrictions to net assets without donor restrictions.
-The Center also recorded amortization of the discount on the estimated present value of future benefits of \$771 during the year ended June 30, 2019.
+The Center received \$26,774 from the trust during the year ended June 30, 2020, which was recorded as a reduction in the receivable and a corresponding reclassification from net assets with donor restrictions to net assets without donor restrictions.